 It’s telling that a game released 20 years ago is considered by some to be one of the greatest RPGs of all time, and not just of 1995.
 This release, from Square, saw the player assume the role of a boy on a quest to stop the evil Lavos from destroying the world.
 The game featured location-based fighting (no battle screens) in an ATB system.
 It’s no mystery why “Chrono Trigger” left an indelible mark—it was created by a production team of veritable all-stars.
 The list of talent behind this title is nauseating, and it included lead artist Akira Toriyama, of “Dragonball” fame, and Hironobu Sakaguchi, who also created a little-known series called “Final Fantasy.”

 The Legend of Zelda: A Link to the Past

 There are inevitable pangs of nostalgia when considering the SNES RPGs of the ‘90s.
-Sure, these days there are countless open-world fantasy titles to choose from, but all the sleek graphics can’t deliver the intangibles.
+Sure, these days there are countless open-world fantasy titles to choose from, we've composed a list of the 10 Best Super Nintendo RPG's you should read.
+It seems all the retro super Nintendo RPG's offer sleek graphics and can’t deliver the intangibles.
 The Super Nintendo may not have had the powerful processors of today, but the craftsmanship designers put into creating fantasy worlds can’t be matched.